Find out why a lot of people say that Batanes is like a wonderful kind of odd among the places in the Philippines.

+It’s not just Batanes culture that’s unique.
 It has also bid to be included in the list of UNESCO World Heritage Site.
 Because I could not explain it any better than UNESCO, I’m quoting this from their website,

 “It is one of the last remaining areas in the Philippines having unique natural physiographic features (wave-cut cliffs, cave-like outcrops, secluded white sand beaches) resulting from its position where strong winds and fast currents have etched out its distinct morphology.
 It is an important flyaway for many migratory bird species, and the deper portions of the marine environment are the few remaining sites where pink and red corals (Corallum sp.) are found.
 The site is the only area in the Philippines where traditional architecture is of stone in response to the wind and monsoon stresses rather than of the more typical, tropical, impermanent materials (wood, bamboo, thatch) commonly used in village architecture.
-Due to its isolation from the rest of the country, the traditional culture of the area has likewise remained intact.
+Due to its isolation from the rest of the country, the traditional culture of Batanes has likewise remained intact.”

 One thing about Batanes related to this is the coconut crab which is considered a traditional delicacy by the Ivatans.
 Coconut crab has already been listed by the Bureau of Fisheries as an endangered species, and its harvest has therefore, been regulated (I hope this is strictly enforced).
 It is expensive but delicious and sulit, as others who tasted it say, but I would discourage people from eating this marine resource.
 Our satisfaction is far more less important than the cause for conservation of coconut crabs.

-This list is definitely not exhaustive.
 There’s more of Batanes that cannot be defined, but can only be experienced.
 Like I said in the beginning, there’s something about Batanes that will keep you coming back for more.

 Planning a trip to Batanes?
 You may check out DOT-accredited travel and tour agencies here and find the best hotels/ accommodations in Batanes here.